-Don’t know where to look?
-Find your perfect accommodations with this guide to the best places to stay in Naples…
+Ready to start your hotel search?
+Find your perfect accommodations with this complete guide to the best places to stay in Naples, Italy!

 Naples sits on the Bay of Naples near Mount Vesuvius.
 It’s just a two-hour bus ride from Pompeii and a few hours south of Rome, making it a great choice for a day trip or short getaway.

-Tourists tend to flock to the historic centre, also called Old Town or Centro Storico.
+Tourists tend to flock to the Centro Storico, the historic centre of Naples, also known as Old Town.
 The port area is another popular spot with lots of ancient history to take in.

-The older parts of the city include some of the top attractions and things to see like Naples Cathedral and other historic sites.
-You’ll also find cobbled streets lined with old architecture and charming restaurants with outdoor seating.
+The older parts of the city include top attractions, like Naples Cathedral and other historic sites.
+Along the cobblestone streets lined with old architecture, you’ll also find plenty of charming restaurants with outdoor seating.

-To the north and west of the bay, the city sprawls out into several neighbourhoods and districts.
+To the north and west of the bay, Naples sprawls out into several neighbourhoods and districts.
 It includes a mixture of residential streets, college campuses, commercial strips, and industrial parks.

-The best areas to stay in Naples include:
+The best areas to stay in Naples are:

-If you only have one day in Naples, stay in the heart of the city.
-The historic centre contains most of the historical sites.
+If you only have one day in Naples, stay in the historic heart of the city: Centro Storico.
+The historic centre of Naples contains most of the city’s main historical sites and many of its top tourist attractions.

 You also need to take a stroll on Via San Gregorio Armeno.
 This festive street is packed with vendors selling nativity scenes and nativity-related souvenirs.